You’ve done the hard part. You organized your event and people have registered to attend. Well done!

-Depending on your goals you can declare which one was the winner.
+Depending on your goals you can decide which one was the winner.

-The winning campaign is the one usually which triggers higher open rate or conversion rate.
+The winning campaign is usually the one which triggers higher open rates or conversion rates.

 The pie chart above shows that Version B was the winner because the winning metric, the open rate of Version B was 10% higher than the open rate of Version A.